lukacspapp/SEI-Project-3/README.md

 ## Key Learnings

-* When to use Embedded vs Referenced data
+* When to use Embedded vs Referenced data.
-* Learning to read the documentation
+* Learning to read the documentation.
 * How to be working in a team while managing time.

 ## Future Improvements